FilipeeX/Bigeculty/README.md

 Once you have the file downloaded, you wanna put it into your plugins folder in your server.
 Then just **restart the server** & you should be good to go!

+## Fully Customizable
+You can change literally everything here.
+From chances & values to every single message that plugin contains.

 ## What is Currently Changed?
 For starters, there's a lot.
 And because this plugin changes so many thing, i created a command you can use to see them all.
 The command is; **/bgeculty changes**.